Zrak55/AlexMaxeyProjects/Iron Chef/Readme.md

+# Iron Chef 2D

 Run the executable in the "Build" folder to play.
+Windows

 Instructions: Use WASD to move, and Left/Right click to attack.
 Collect materials from defeated monsters to fill the bars, but don't fill up the red one!
 Return to the starting cauldron to finish the level.